YunaBraska/github-workflow-plugin/.github/ISSUE_TEMPLATE/------help.md

 **What do you want to achieve?**
 A clear and concise description of what you want to achieve.

-**What did you tried already?**
+**What did you try already?**
-A clear and concise description of what did you already tried out.
+A clear and concise description of what did you already try out.

 **Operating System**
 > N/A